konveyor/kantra/docs/rules-quickstart.md

 └── test-data
     └── coolstore
 ```
+:warning: At the moment there is a [bug](https://github.com/konveyor/kantra/issues/350) involving test data and other data being in the way of the engine recognizing
+rules.
+Place the `test-data` folder outside of the rule folder and change the test below accordingly.

 Tests must be named following the `*.test.yaml` convention in order for the analyzer to ignore them when running a normal
 analysis.
 In the case of the test runner, it will pick up whatever it finds ending in `*.test.yaml`.